awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-2-virtual-machine.md

 ------

 After the VM has booted, log in using one of the user accounts that is defined in the `user-data` configuration file\.
-After you have logged in for the first time, you can then disconnect the seed\.iso boot image from the VM\.
+After you have logged in for the first time, you can then disconnect the `seed.iso` boot image from the VM\.